QRCS-CORP/HKDS/README.md

 A complete specification is provided.

 ## License
+Written by John G. Underhill, under the QRCS-PL license, see the included license file for details.
 This project's code is copyrighted, and the mechanism is patent pending.
 Not to be redistributed without the author's expressed written permission.
-All rights reserved by Digital Freedom Defense Inc. 2021.
+All rights reserved by QRCS Corp.
+2025.

 ## Disclaimer
 This project contains strong cryptography, before downloading the source files,